 Another educational and very interesting fashion documentary about Zac Posen.
 He was a native New Yorker who started to love fashion at an early age.
 His whole family was involved with him creating a Zac Posen brand - which they did but all the fame at an early age caused him to fail in the fashion world.
 Great documentary to watch.

 2) The Murder of Maurizio Gucci

 When I watched this I felt bad for Maurizio Gucci.
 It's a great documentary about how the Gucci family constantly competed with each other.
-There was jealousy, fights and of course murder.
-Maurizio's wife is also in the documentary to add her side of the story.
-Must watch.
+There was jealousy, fights and of course a murder initiated by a family member but who?!
+It's a must watch in my book.

 2) The Murder of Maurizio Gucci

-I put this as my number one because the connection I feel for Alexander McQueen's style and designs is evident.
+I put this as my number one because the love I have for Alexander McQueen's style and designs is evident.
 I'm not sure if it's his darkness in his designs or the boldness and dramatic looks that he invented but I can't put my finger on it.
 I love everything about him and this movie made me love and respect him even more.

 He came from a working class family.
 He was the youngest of the six.
 His mother was a social science teacher and his father was taxi driver.
 Things weren't handed down to him and he didn't have the right connections but he had talent and that was enough.

 His keen eye for fashion is undeniable.
 His fashion shows were different.
 It was not your typical sit down and watch the girls walk down the aisle type of show but a drama filled, crazy, shocking and bold way of showing off his pieces.
 It gave him the media attention and that's all you need for people to notice you.

 I feel like he set the bar so high for the rest of the designers that I haven't found a designer that I love as much as him.